mongoid/origin/README.md

         end

-In the above example you can reference the field by `Band#name`, but the field in the database is stored as `d`.
+In the above example you can reference the field by `Band#name`, but the field in the database is stored as `n`.
 We want to maintain this expressiveness in querying the database as well, so the Queryable needs a hash to know how to map the name to the field in the database.